Smalls Lighthouse

-Smalls Lighthouse stands on the largest of a group of wave-washed basalt and dolerite rocks known as The Smalls approximately 20 mi west of Marloes Peninsula in Pembrokeshire, Wales, and 8 mi west of Grassholm.
+Smalls Lighthouse is a lighthouse that stands on the largest of a group of wave-washed basalt and dolerite rocks known as The Smalls approximately 20 mi west of Marloes Peninsula in Pembrokeshire, Wales, and 8 mi west of Grassholm.
 It was erected in 1861 by engineer James Douglass to replace a previous lighthouse which had been erected in 1776 on the same rock.
 It is the most remote lighthouse operated by Trinity House.

 Previous lighthouse

 History

 The original Smalls Lighthouse was erected at the instigation of John Phillips (a Liverpool merchant and shipowner) between 1775 and 1776, to the plans of Liverpool musical-instrument maker Henry Whiteside.
 It stood on nine oak pillars, allowing the sea to pass through beneath.
 The original intention had been to use cast iron, but this was "soon abandoned for English oak, as being more elastic and trustworthy".
 Although it suffered from some rocking, it stood for 80 years.

 The light was provided by eight oil lamps placed in glass-faceted reflectors.
 These were replaced in 1817 by double the number of lamps, together with silvered parabolic reflectors, which were far more efficient.

 During its life a significant number of extra struts were added beyond the original nine.
 The pillar-based design has since been used successfully in many maritime structures.

 When Whiteside visited the lighthouse in 1777, he was stranded for a month by gales which showed no sign of abating so that supplies were almost exhausted.
 He wrote a message to a friend in St. David's placed in a bottle inside a casket with a note to the finder "We doubt not but that whoever takes this up will be so merciful as to cause it to be sent to Thomas Williams, Esq, Trelithin, near St. David's, Wales".
 Two days later it arrived almost outside the door of the addressee to whom it was duly delivered.